How to Use this Catalog

 Accreditation and Memberships

-Nashville State Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
+Nashville State Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees and technical certificates.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, telephone 404-679-4500, at www.sacscoc.org for questions about the accreditation of Nashville State Community College.

 The following business degrees at Nashville State Community College are accredited by the Accreditation Council for Business Schools & Programs (ACBSP), 11520 West 119th Street, Overland Park, Kansas 66213; Telephone 913-339-9356: A.A.S. in Accounting, A.A.S. in Administrative Professional Technology, A.A.S. in Business, and A.A.S. in Healthcare Management.